Definition of Regressive Tax

 Who is Eligible to Pay Regressive Tax?

-Individuals must pay it when they consume goods on which this tax is applicable or avail of services where this tax is exercised.
-In both cases, the relationship remains inverse which implies that the higher the income more minor the percent of income shelled out in the form of Regressive tax (in absolute terms) and vice versa.
+Individuals must pay it when they consume goods on which this tax is applicable or avail of services where it is exercised.
+In both cases, the relationship remains inverse, which implies that the higher the income more minor the percent of income shelled out in the form of Regressive tax (in absolute terms) and vice versa.

 Advantages

-- It is uniform across different individuals, making it simple, easy to understand, and applicable.
+- It is uniform across different individuals, making it simple, understandable, and applicable.

-- It is an efficient source of the tax system.
+- An efficient source of the tax system.
 It is used by government authorities to discourage the consumption of certain goods by applying a higher tax rate, such as the Sin Tax on the consumption of Tobacco and Alcoholic products, which are not suitable for health.
 Using a Progressive tax of a higher rate discourages people in Lower-Income groups from consumption at least.

 - It encourages higher earnings as the percentage of the regressive tax to total income decreases as income increases.